micro-nova/hacs_amplipi/README.md

 ## Optional Setup

-This component has an optional companion component that can be found at https://github.com/micro-nova/AmpliPi-HomeAssistant-Card if you wish to use home assistant as a ui for your AmpliPi software.
+This integration has an optional companion component that can be found at https://github.com/micro-nova/AmpliPi-HomeAssistant-Card if you wish to use home assistant as a ui for your AmpliPi software.
 You can install that by first installing the [MiniMediaPlayer](https://github.com/kalkih/mini-media-player) component which can be found by searching for it in the HACS searchbar, and then following the same installation guide as this component but replacing the repository link with https://github.com/micro-nova/AmpliPi-HomeAssistant-Card and with type "Dashboard"

 ## Removal Instructions